Birth Death Swap population in random environment and aggregation with two timescales: Averaging result in presence of two timescales

-for any $\bar \G$-r.v. $H(\omega,\chi)$.
-In particular, the $\R^Y$-probability distribution of the canonical variable $ {\cal I}_d$ is the probability distribution $\mu^Y$ of $Y$ under $\P$.
-Thus, the marginal of $\R^Y$ on $\X$ is $\R_\X^Y =\mu^Y$, and the rule can be seen as a coupling between $\P$ and the distibution of $Y$. \\[2mm] {\sc Stable convergence} The different modes of convergence of probability measures are usually characterized by their family of tests functions.
-For example, the convergence in distribution is described by bounded continuous functions on $\X$, here denoted by $\cal C_{bc}(\X)$, ($\cC_{b}(\X)$ for bounded functions).
+The different modes of convergence of probability measures are usually characterized by their family of tests functions.
+For example, the convergence in distribution is described by bounded continuous functions on $\cX$, here denoted by $\cal C_{bc}(\cX)$, ($\cC_{b}(\cX)$ for bounded functions).
 The {\em stable convergence} is an extension of the convergence in distribution to the space of rules.
 The class of test functions is extended to the family $\cC_{bmc}(\Omega\times\cX)$, of bounded functionals $H(\omega, \chi)$, continuous in $\chi$ for any $\omega$, but only measurable in $\omega$. \begin{definition}[Stable convergence, first viewpoint] A sequence of $\G$-random variables $(Y_n)$ converges stably to a rule $\R = \P\Gamma \in \cR(\P,\cX)$ iff

-\end{definition} Thus, the stable convergence of $(Y_n)$ can be considered as the convergence of random functionals of these variables, towards a limit defined on the initial probability space as a random kernel.
+\end{definition} Thus, the stable convergence of $(Y_n)$ can be considered as the convergence of random functionals of these variables, towards a random kernel defined on the initial probability space.

 A second viewpoint is to define the stable limit as a random variable defined on the enlarged space $(\bar{\Omega}, \bar{\G},\R)$ endowed with the limit rule $\R$.
 The variables $Y_n$ are naturally extended to $(\bar{\Omega}, \bar{\G},\R)$, by setting $Y_n(\omega,\chi) =Y_n(\omega)$. \begin{definition}[Stable convergence, second viewpoint] A sequence of $\G$-random variables $(Y_n)$ converges stably to $\R$ iff,